-Edinburgh's Christmas is a package of Yuletide themed events running from late November, around St Andrew's Day, to early January as the Hogmanay celebrations wind up.
-Together with Burns Night at the end of January, they make Edinburgh's Winter Festivals.
+Edinburgh's Christmas is a package of Yuletide themed events running from late November, around St Andrew's Day, to early January as the Hogmanay celebrations come to an end.
+Together with Burns Night at the end of January, they make up "Edinburgh's Winter Festivals".

 Deck the streets